sxydh/support-file/ubuntu/SCRIPT SYNTAX.md

   * nohup
     ```bash
-    nohup [command] & # 后台运行, the & symbol, switches the program to run in the background, the nohup utility makes the command passed as an argument run in thebackground even after you log out
+    # 后台运行, the & symbol, switches the program to run in the background, the nohup utility makes the command passed as an argument run in thebackground even after you log out.
+    # 0 – stdin (standard input), 1 – stdout (standard output), 2 – stderr (standard error).
+    nohup [command] > [file name].log 2>&1 &

+    # 后台运行
+    ./[sh file name].sh > [log file name].log 2>&1 &
     ```

   * sed